wandb/docs/docs/support/can_just_log_metrics_no_code_dataset_examples.md

 **Code Logging**

-Two methods exist to disable code logging:
+Two methods exist to turn off code logging:

-1. Set `WANDB_DISABLE_CODE` to `true` to disable all code tracking.
+1. Set `WANDB_DISABLE_CODE` to `true` to turn off all code tracking.
 This action prevents retrieval of the git SHA and the diff patch.
 2. Set `WANDB_IGNORE_GLOBS` to `*.patch` to stop syncing the diff patch to the servers, while keeping it available locally for application with `wandb restore`.